 - Handheld hose attachment: This isn’t necessary, but it can make bath time a lot faster.

-- Fragrances or deodorizers: Some puppy parents opt to use an additional fragrance or dog deodorizer after a bath.
+- Fragrances or deodorizers: Some pup parents opt to use an additional fragrance or dog deodorizer after a bath.

 - Blow dryers: There’s nothing wrong with letting your dog air dry, but blow dryers can get the job done quickly.

-All dogs require at least some nail maintenance—regardless of breed or age—though your puppy’s activity levels will affect your personal routine.
+All dogs require at least some nail maintenance—regardless of breed or age—though your pup’s activity levels will affect your personal routine.